GME Resources and Links

 Student and resident organizations

-American Medical Student Association is a student-governed, national organization committed to representing the concerns of physicians-in-training, with a membership of over 40,000 physicians-in-training.
+American Medical Student Association is a student-governed, national organization committed to representing the concerns of physicians-in-training, with a membership of over 30,000.

-Committee of Interns and Residents is the largest housestaff union in the country, representing more than 13,000 residents in California, Florida, Massachusetts, New Jersey, New Mexico, New York, Washington, D.C. and Puerto Rico.
+Committee of Interns and Residents is the largest housestaff union in the country, representing more than 14,000 residents in California, Florida, Massachusetts, New Jersey, New Mexico, New York, and Washington, D.C.
 CIR contracts improve housestaff salaries and conditions as well as enhance the quality of patient care.

 Certification pass rates